Miss Colombia 2015

 Miss Colombia 2015 was the 63rd edition of the Miss Colombia pageant.
 It was held on November 16, 2015 in Cartagena, Colombia.

-At the end of the event, Ariadna Gutiérrez of Sucre crowned Andrea Tovar of Chocó as Miss Colombia 2016.
+At the end of the event, Ariadna Gutiérrez of Sucre crowned Andrea Tovar of Chocó as Miss Colombia 2016, winning the crown for the department of Chocó for the second time after 14 years.
 She represented Colombia in Miss Universe 2016 and placed 2nd Runner-Up.